jenkins-x/jx-docs/content/en/community/documentation/_index.md

 ## Contribution workflow

-Now that you have your local preview environment, the [contribution workflow](/community/documentation/workflow/) documnentation guides you through the steps to create your first pull request.
+Now that you have your local preview environment, the [contribution workflow](/community/documentation/workflow/) documentation guides you through the steps to create your first pull request.

 ## Reference